 A Colorado native, Kerry has the cultural spirit of the state, especially of the western slope, running in her veins.
 She values informed decision-making that is respectful, attentive, and above all representative.

-Kerry most recently served as Director of Academics for the Vail Ski and Snowboard Club.
-This relatively new 5th-12th grade public school, the Vail Ski and Snowboard Academy, just graduated its sixth class of seniors.
+Kerry most recently served as Director of Academics for the Vail Ski and Snowboard Academy.
+Founded in 2007, this 5th-12th grade public school is the first of its kind in the country.
 As an educator, Kerry added an extra level of support for the students who needed a little boost, and also served as the liaison between the many entities involved in this innovative public school.

 Kerry’s parents moved to Vail in its earliest years.
 Her father, John, arrived during Vail’s first winter with his best friend from kindergarten.
 They soon started a successful business.
 Her mother, Diana, came a couple years later at the urging of a family friend whom they had met while her father was stationed in Europe.
 Together they ran one of Vail’s earliest famous landmarks – Donovan’s Copper Bar.
-The family next waded into the trash collection business starting Vail Honeywagon which Kerry’s bother Matt still runs today.
-Her other brother, John, maintains the family bar tradition by pouring drinks for guest and locals alike in Vail Village.
+Next, the family waded into the trash collection business starting Vail Honeywagon, which Kerry’s bother Matt still runs today.
+Her other brother, John, maintains the family’s bar tradition by pouring drinks for guest and locals alike in Vail Village.

-Kerry has served a term on the Vail Town Council.
-While on town council, she has focused on conservation, historic character preservation, fiscal responsibility, and economic growth.
-She was elected in 2009, and as a top vote-getter, won a four year term.
-Previously, she has served on various other town commissions and on other non-profit boards.
+Kerry was elected to the Vail Town Council in 2009, and as a top vote-getter, won a four year term.
+While serving her term, Kerry focused on conservation, historic character preservation, fiscal responsibility, and economic growth.
+Previously, she has served on various other town commissions and non-profit boards.

 Kerry also volunteers for a variety of causes and groups.
-Her main volunteer focus is a group called the Talon Crew, which is comprised of hundreds of people who volunteer to put on the world cup ski race in the Vail Valley each winter.
-Over the years, they have earned the reputation of being the best course maintenance crews in the world.
-Kerry serves as a coordinator.
+Her main volunteer focus is a group called the Talon Crew, which she serves on as a coordinator.
+The Talon Crew is comprised of hundreds of people who volunteer to put on the world cup ski race in the Vail Valley each winter.
+Over the years, they have earned the reputation of being the best course maintenance crew in the world.
 Other days of the year, you will find her serving lasagna to the Vail Veterans Wounded Warrior program or participating in the annual river clean-up.